Common Nighthawk

 Geography

-The area of their distribution covers nearly all of North America, including all provinces and territories of Canada, except with Nunavut.
+The area of their distribution covers nearly all of North America, including all provinces and territories of Canada, except Nunavut.
 They also nest in some parts of Central America and, possibly, in southeastern Columbia.
-The Common nighthawk occurs mainly in open, vegetation-free terrains such as recently harvested forests, burnt-over and logged areas, lakeshores, river banks and beaches, dunes, rocky outcrops and rocky barrens, peat bogs and swamps, grasslands and pastures.
+While migrating, these birds have been reported traveling through middle America, Florida, the West Indies, Cuba, the Caribbean, and Bermuda, finally completing their journey in the wintering grounds of South America, primarily Argentina.
+Common nighthawks occur mainly in open, vegetation-free terrains such as recently harvested forests, burnt-over and logged areas, lakeshores, river banks and beaches, dunes, rocky outcrops and rocky barrens, peat bogs, swamps, grasslands, prairies, savannas, and pastures.
 These birds can also be found in mixed and coniferous forests.

 Common Nighthawk habitat map